SPINACH AND FETA FILO PIE

 Add the spices: Season the spinach and onions with nutmeg, salt, and pepper, stir well, then leave them to cool.

+Assemble the pie: Important: Keep the filo pastry sheets covered at all times under a damp kitchen towel until using, to prevent them from drying.
 Place 4 layers of pastry into the baking dish: Put a filo sheet in the buttered dish, allowing it to drape over the edges, and brush it with melted butter.
 Repeat this process with 3 more layers of buttered pastry.
-Important: Keep the filo pastry sheets covered at all times under a damp kitchen towel until using, to prevent them from drying out.

-Fold the dough inward and add 4-5 additional layers of pastry: start by folding the overhanging pastry sheets inward, then place another 4 to 5 layers of butter-brushed pastry on top, matching the size of the dish.
+Close the pie: start by folding the overhanging pastry sheets inward, then place another 4 to 5 layers of butter-brushed pastry on top, matching the size of the dish.
 Depending on the dimensions of your dish and filo pastry, you may need to cut the sheets in half to fit the size of your dish.
 Alternatively , you can fold them, but then make sure to brush butter between the layers.

-Bake: Bake the pie in the preheated oven for 45-50 minutes or until golden brown and crispy.
+Bake the pie in the preheated oven for 45-50 minutes or until golden and crisp.

 Serve: Serve hot or warm with a simple tomato salad, flavoured with thinly sliced red onion, salt, balsamic vinegar, and Extra Virgin Olive Oil.